PrestonKnopp/language-gdscript/README.md

 ### Dependencies

-- **Python2** is needed for node-gyp to build tree-sitter-gdscript.
+- **Python2** is needed for node-gyp to build [tree-sitter-gdscript](https://github.com/PrestonKnopp/tree-sitter-gdscript) and [tree-sitter-godot-resource](https://github.com/PrestonKnopp/tree-sitter-godot-resource).
   - **macOS**: comes bundled with python2, so you don't have to worry mac users.
   - **Windows**: You may not have to worry.
 I have prebuilt Windows binaries that language-gdscript will attempt to download.
 If it fails then it will fallback to trying to build manually and you'll need to have [python2 installed](https://docs.python-guide.org/starting/install/win/).
   - **Linux**: If you use Linux, then you probably know more about this than I do.
 If needed, here is a guide on [installing python2 for Linux](https://docs.python-guide.org/starting/install/linux/).